 - When the “Add” button becomes orange, you can search for the results

 - Choose the relevant type of feed (journal, author or keyword).

-- Click on the orange cross button and create your feed
+- Now, you can click on the orange cross button and create your feed or precise and customize

 But how does the search bar work?